 Below are examples of Legacy Letters I wrote with my clients.
 (I have these clients’ written permission to share these works, of course.
 Your confidentiality will be strictly protected.)
 I hope they spark ideas for your Legacy Letter.
-If you would like to read sample Legacy Letters with images, click the buttons to view the PDF’s for the first three letters below.
+If you would like to read these sample Legacy Letters with images, click the buttons to view the PDF’s.

 This wonderful woman decided to give herself the gift of a Legacy Letter writing service for her 70th birthday.